Nunnery/Gooey/README.md

 */'GOO-e/ -- adjective.
 1. Soft and sticky.
 2. Mawkishly sentimental.*
 <hr>
-#### Downloading Gooey's JAR
+#### Downloading Gooey
-1. Download the <a href="https://github.com/robertoaflores/Gooey/blob/master/Gooey/gooey.jar">latest JAR</a> build (select "View Raw" in next screen to download).
+1. Download the [latest JAR].
-2. Add downloaded JAR to your Eclipse project as an "External Archive" in the "Build Path".
+2. Add downloaded JAR to your build path for your project.
 3. Done!
 <hr>